-Updated on 30 May 2025.
+Updated on 11 June 2025.
 Built it in v5.0 and includes performative enhancements.
 See notes below.
 Enjoy!

 Here is something new - I like the sound, and complexity of Don Buchla's various musical instruments.
 The Buchla 259 Complex Programmable Oscillator is no exception.
 After looking at some different documentation, various YouTube videos and the module's faceplate I went ahead and made my own version as a Bitwig Studio preset.
 My approach was to capture as much of the timbral variation and control as possible.
 You can complete the programmable portion through Bitwig's extensive routing and modulation options.